Day 1: 11/11/2019

 We had to wake up at the crack of dawn today to be picked up for our next excursion.
 Today we hiked Rincon de la Vieja volcano.
 We were picked up at 7:00 am by the nicest guy named Dee.
 This was an expensive day, but so worth it.
 I packed PBJs for us to eat for breakfast.
 Sounds great, right?
 It took a while to get to the park, over an hour, and we even drove the car through a river.
 Apparently these are common roads here in Costa Rica.
 I thought we were going to drift away in the little Honda that we were in!
 We got to the park and got our passes, put on our heavy duty bug spray and asked Dee if he needed any.
 He said the bugs don’t like him too much, only the fresh white meat.
 LOL.
 His English was very well and he was born in Ecuador, but moved to Costa Rica when he was younger to go to school.
 He says the schools in Costa Rica have much better education than Ecuadorian schools.

 Once we get to the park, there are glass terrariums with preserved deadly snakes and spiders.
 He was saying you will see all of these everywhere and need to be careful.
 I told him that I hadn’t seen any snakes yet and he laughed and said that’s because they saw you first.
 I didn’t think that was very funny lol.
-Dylan and Dee really got along and talked about sports, we asked him about his family and he has 3 children with one on the way.
+Dylan and Dee really got along and talked about sports and we asked him about his family.
 It was nice to spend the day with someone who was willing to talk to us and get to know us.
 He was asking us about America because he’s never been and we were telling him the places he needed to go.
-I was very sad when I found out that he wasn’t able to get a visa to come to America.
-He said it’s very hard for them to come.
-We, as Americans, have the privilege to go anywhere in the world with the exception of a few places that are misadvised.
-I don’t think it’s fair, and I truly hope that some day Dee will be able to travel to our country.
+I hope that someday Dee can come to our country and see everything he’s dreamed of!

 Once we started walking the trails, Dee started telling us about all kinds of plants, animals, insects that are native to Costa Rica.
 He was super knowledgeable of everything within this park.
 We got to see a huge butterfly, these vines that take over trees and are HUGE, which actually look like the tree itself, 2 different types of monkeys, steaming geysers, the whole park smelled like sulfur, and the best part is that this volcano was active and it had last erupted a month ago.
 I loved walking around these trails.
 This jungle was amazing!
 After we hiked the volcano trails, we walked this other trail to a beautiful waterfall and swimming hole.
 We walked across a rope bridge that swayed back and forth and was pretty scary, but awesome at the same time.
 We swam and the water was freezing cold.
 It was so hot before we got in but the water was so cold it could put you into shock.
 We swam and took pictures for about half an hour and then we went back across the bridge.
 We had one more destination before we went to eat lunch.